The Hill of Crosses (Kryžių kalnas) near Šiauliai in Lithuania is one of the top things to see when visiting Vilnius.

 How to get to the Hill of Crosses from Vilnius:

-I was staying in Vilnius at the time so I took the early morning train to Šiauliai, which took about 2 hours and 20 minutes.
-From the train station it’s a 10 min walk to the bus station.
-Then it’s a question of taking the next bus to (14 km) Domentai and getting off at the turn-off.
+I was staying in Vilnius at the time, so I took the early morning train to Šiauliai, which took about 2 hours 20 minutes.
+From the railway station, it’s a 10-minute walk to the bus station.
+Then it’s a question of taking the next bus to (14 km) Domantai and getting off at the turn-off.

 From the bus stop on the highway, it’s a 20-minute walk to the Hill of Crosses site.